Daphiy/SetShift/README.md

 - response = user's response
 - time = time taken to respond

-It is easily possible to save more information if needed.
+It is possible to save more information if needed.

 # File overview